 Known for his quick-fire wit and cheeky personality, Tony is a firm favourite on British television, starring in BBC2 programmes, A Cook Abroad: Tony Singh’s India, and The Incredible Spice Men, with Cyrus Todiwala.
 Alongside this, Tony makes regular appearances on cookery shows including The Great British Menu, Saturday Kitchen and Ready Steady Cook, as well as guest spots on Pointless, Celebrity Eggheads, Celebrity Mastermind and many others.

 Tony is a member of significant industry peer appointed associations, a Master Chef of Great Britain, and the Royal Academy of Culinary Arts, the Craft Guild of Chefs and the Scottish Chefs Association.
 Tony was awarded his MBE in the 2017 Honours list, for services to the food and drink industry, and also for his charity work.

-Currently, Tony Singh acts as consultant chef of two restaurants: Tasty in Glasgow, and Tony Singh at the Apex, in Edinburgh’s bustling Grassmarket.
+Currently, Tony Singh acts as consultant chef of Tony Singh at the Apex, in Edinburgh’s bustling Grassmarket.